 - Multicultural Welcome: A Resource for Greeters (PDF, 14 pages)

-- Misconceptions About Becoming a More Multicultural Congregation developed by the First Unitarian Universalist Church of Richmond’s Committee for Racial and Ethnic Unity (CREU)
+- Misconceptions About Becoming a More Multicultural Congregation (PDF) developed by the First Unitarian Universalist Church of Richmond’s Committee for Racial and Ethnic Unity (CREU)

 - Why Do We Need A Dialogue On Race & Ethnicity?: A Drive Time Essay